design-automation/mobius-sim-funcs/documentation/analyze.md

 (The radius is used to define the maximum distance for shooting the rays.)

-Returns a dictionary containing different metrics.
+Returns a dictionary containing the noise level values, in decibels (dB).